varvet/serenade.js/README.md

 The result we are getting back is just a regular DOM element.
 This element has all events already attached, so you can just insert it into the DOM anywhere, and you're good to go.
-Using standard DOM methods, we could do that like this:
+Using standard DOM manipulation, we could do that like
+this:

 ``` coffeescript
 window.onload = ->